lalithsuresh/lalithsuresh.github.io/_posts/2018-10-03-Who-Do-I-Sue?.md

-*"Thus I will claim that the future of technology will be less determined by what technology can do than social, legal and other restraints on what we can do.
+*"Thus I will claim that the future of technology will be less determined by what technology can do, than social, legal and other restraints on what we can do.
 Thus, if you stop to think about computer-controlled highway traffic -- it sounds good to you but ask yourself: who do I sue in an accident?"*